finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 So, you've been using React for some time, maybe you use `create-react-app` to starting your project, or maybe you use your own webpack or parcel configuration to build an app using React.
 Time passed and you pretty happy about it.

 Then everything changed when the Fire Nation attacked.
-Your colleague or maybe your team ask you about server side rendering, they said &ldquo;I heard that server side rendering is really legit for performance so it will much better for user experience and it's really good to improve SEO too&rdquo;.
+Your colleague or maybe your team ask you about server side rendering, they said &ldquo;I heard that server side rendering is really legit for performance, so it will much better for user experience and it's really good to improve SEO too&rdquo;.
 Or maybe you're just curious enough how to improving your site performances and stumbleupon server side rendering, but you have no idea what it is or how to implement it.

 ## What is server side rendering?